-The evangelist spent three months preaching in several countries on the continent, filling stadiums and speaking to small groups out in the bush.
-As LIFE magazine reported, "Billy talked to a third of a million Africans. ...
-Some of Africa's enthusiasm and Graham's accomplishments stemmed from his insistence on nonsegregated meetings."
-In 1973, the South African government finally relented and Graham preached to overflow crowds in the country's first integrated meetings ever-including Crusades in the bustling port of Durban and South Africa's largest city, Johannesburg.
-With 60,000 people in attendance, the Johannesburg Crusade was the largest multiracial gathering in South Africa's history.
+In 1973, the South African government finally agreed to let Graham preach to racially mixed audiences.
+They were the country's first integrated meetings ever-including Crusades in the cities of Durban and Johannesburg.
+Sixty thousand people attended the Johannesburg Crusade, making it the largest multiracial gathering in South Africa's history.
 The day after the Durban rally, the city's main newspaper ran the headline, "APARTHEID DOOMED."
 Graham wrote of the trip in Just As I Am, "I left South Africa convinced that apartheid was un-Christian and unworkable. ...
 A start had been made, and for that we thanked God."